ghiscoding/koan/README.md

 [![Build Status](https://travis-ci.org/soygul/koan.svg?branch=master)](https://travis-ci.org/soygul/koan)

 ###Fork
 This boilerplate is based on the [koan](https://github.com/soygul/koan) stack.
-The intetion is to completely replace AngularJS by Aurelia and also to replace Grunt by GulpJS.
+The intention is to completely replace AngularJS by Aurelia and also to replace Grunt by GulpJS.

+##KOAN Stack
 KOAN Stack is a boilerplate that provides a nice starting point for full stack JavaScript Web development with [Koa](http://koajs.com/), [Aurelia](http://aurelia.io/), and [Node.js](http://www.nodejs.org/) along with [MongoDB](https://www.mongodb.org/) and [WebSockets](https://developer.mozilla.org/en/docs/WebSockets).
 A summary of tech stack:
 * **Client**: Aurelia and Twitter Bootstrap with pure html partials (no server side rendering so it's fully static and CDN ready).
 Bower packages are located at `client\bower_packages`.
 * **Server**: Koa for RESTful API serving on Node.js.